gyng/ditherer/doc/getting_started.md

 13. Prepare a build for deployment by running `yarn build:prod`.
 The output files will be located in `dist/`.

 14. Deployment to GitHub pages is done using the `gh-pages` package and can be run using `deploy:github`.
 This will create a production build with `APP_ENV` set to `github` and push it to the `gh-pages` branch of the repository on GitHub.

+15. Consult [doc: addons](./addons.md) for things you might want to add.